From the Mixed-Up Files of Mrs. Basil E. Frankweiler: Reception

-At the time of the book's publication, Kirkus Reviews said: "There may be a run on the Metropolitan (a map is provided); there will surely be a run on the book."
+At the time of the book's publication, Kirkus Reviews wrote "There may be a run on the Metropolitan (a map is provided); there will surely be a run on the book."
 The Horn Book Magazine called the book "not only one of the most original stories of many years but one of the most humorous and one with character wholly alive."
-In a retrospective essay about the Newbery Medal-winning books from 1966 to 1975, children's author John Rowe Townsend wrote, "Mrs. Frankweiler plays a vital part, and has an important affinity with Claudia; it is quite likely that she herself is a Claudia grown elderly...
-Yet the fact that Mrs. Frankweiler narrates the whole story, which she herself does not enter until near the end, seems to me to be a major structural flaw."
+In a retrospective essay about the Newbery Medal-winning books from 1966 to 1975, children's author John Rowe Townsend wrote "Mrs. Frankweiler plays a vital part, and has an important affinity with Claudia; it is quite likely that she herself is a Claudia grown elderly...Yet the fact that Mrs. Frankweiler narrates the whole story, which she herself does not enter until near the end, seems to me to be a major structural flaw."

 Mixed-Up Files won the annual Newbery Medal for excellence in American children's literature in 1968, and Konigsburg's first-published book Jennifer, Hecate, Macbeth, William McKinley, and Me, Elizabeth was one of the runners-up in the same year, the only double honor in Newbery history (from 1922).
 Anita Silvey covered Mixed-Up Files as one of the 100 Best Books for Children in 2005.
 Based on a 2007 online poll, the U.S. National Education Association listed it as one of its "Teachers' Top 100 Books for Children".
 In 2012 it was ranked number seven among all-time children's novels in a survey published by School Library Journal.